akvorado/akvorado/console/data/docs/02-configuration.md

 services are expected to query the orchestrator through HTTP on start to retrieve their configuration.

-The default configuration can be obtained with `docker-compose exec akvorado-orchestrator akvorado orchestrator --dump --check /dev/null`.
+The default configuration can be obtained with `docker compose exec akvorado-orchestrator akvorado orchestrator --dump --check /dev/null`.
 Note that some sections are generated from the configuration of another section.
 Notably, all Kafka configuration comes from upper-level `kafka` key.
 Durations must be